patricklafrance/wmfnext-shell/README.md

 ```
 </details>

-👉 Start the local application with the `dev-local` command.
-The federated application shell should render with the content of the index route of your module.
+👉 Run the local application with the `dev-local` command.
+The federated application shell should wrap the content of the index route of the module.

 ## 🔧 API